ronskoro/holiday-challenge/backend/README.md

 1. Create a Postgresql database called "offer"

 2. Run the script "init_db.py" in the backend/scripts folder:

 `sudo python3 init_db.py`

 This will create the "offer" and "hotel" tables.

-3. Log into psql by running:
+3. Log into psql by running (If this is your first time logging in, you need to create a user first.
+Follow the instructions on the prompt):

 `psql -U <username> -d <database_name>`

-4. Once inside, import the hotels.csv dataset (provided in the project) under /data:
+4. Once inside, import the hotels.csv dataset (provided in the project) under backend/data.:

 `psql -U <username> -d <database_name> -c "\copy hotel FROM 'path/to/csv/file.csv' DELIMITER ',' CSV HEADER";`

 Replace the path/to/csv/file.csv with the hotels.csv file.

 5. Now, copy the offers.csv dataset into the offer table:

 `psql -U <username> -d <database_name> -c "\copy offer FROM 'path/to/csv/file.csv' DELIMITER ',' CSV HEADER";`

 Replace the path/to/csv/file.csv with the offers.csv file.